datalad-handbook/book/docs/basics/101-136-history.rst

 you need a way to see what has been done in a dataset."

-In order to effectively work with the history, the most important information associated with a commit is its hash.
-This hash is how DataLad identifies dataset modifications in the history, and with this hash you can communicate with DataLad or :term:`Git` about these modifications.
-The ``datalad rerun`` command introduced in section :ref:`run2` for example takes such a hash as an argument, and re-executes the ``datalad run`` or ``datalad rerun`` :term:`run record` associated with this hash.
+In order to effectively work with the history, the most important information associated with a commit is its :term:`shasum` (or hash).
+This hash is how dataset modifications in the history are identified, and with this hash you can communicate with DataLad or :term:`Git` about these modifications or version states.
+The ``datalad rerun`` command introduced in section :ref:`run2` takes such a hash as an argument, and re-executes the ``datalad run`` or ``datalad rerun`` :term:`run record` associated with this hash, for example.
 Here is an excerpt from the ``DataLad-101`` history to show a few abbreviated hashes of the 15 most recent commits:

 .. runrecord:: _examples/DL-101-136-101